Set up test coverage

 DEEPSOURCE_DSN.
 To find DSN for your repository, go to Dashboard > Select Repo > Repo Settings > Reporting > DSN.

 A Data Source Name (DSN) is a unique identifier used by DeepSource's systems to identify the repository.

-- Report Coverage - Use the following command:
+- Report Coverage - From the repository's root, execute the following command:

 ./bin/deepsource report --analyzer test-coverage --key $LANG --value-file $COVREPORT